ob1Shaun/youversion-public-api-docs/docs/source/api/configuration.rst

 - What Bible Versions are valid?
 - What URL should I use to get a Verse Of The Day image?
 - What language tags are valid for an endpoint?

-We'll look at an example reponse, and then break down all the parts.

 Get the Configuration info